Researching the Legal System of the Lao People’s Democratic Republic

 Cases shall be conducted in open court proceedings except if otherwise provided by laws, such as cases involving national secret or child-related disputes.[138]
 Representatives of social organizations have the right to take part in court proceedings as provided by laws.[139]

-Decisions reached by the People’s Courts, when final, must be respected by parties, State organizations, the Lao Front for National Construction, mass organizations, social organizations and all citizens, and must be implemented by the concerned individuals and organizations.[140]
+Decisions reached by the People’s Courts, when final, must be respected by parties, State organizations, the Lao Front for National Construction, mass organizations, social organizations, and all citizens, and they must be implemented by the concerned individuals and organizations.[140]

 The Office of the Public Prosecutor has the duty to monitor the implementation of laws.[142]
 The Office of the Public Prosecutor consists of:[143]